 As soon as a domain is properly configured, all requests to yourapp.bubbleapps.io will automatically be redirected to yourdomain.com.

 If you already are using a domain and would like to use a subdomain to point to your Bubble app (for instance, app.yourdomain.com), you can do this by simply using this as the domain in the input box.
 The DNS records will be different, but the process of entering them in your registrar service is similar as above.

 If you need to change your domain, you should first remove the current domain.
 Clicking on 'delete this domain name' will terminate the connection between the application and the domain.
 Note that your domain will still point to Bubble's server until you remove the DNS records in the registrar service.
-A Bubble page will be displayed with a message.
+A Bubble page will be displayed with a message indicating there is no app linked to this domain.
 Once you have removed the domain, you can add a new domain as described above.

 Note that if you remove a domain and want to use an appname.bubbleapps.io domain as initially happens, you may have to clear the browser cache, as the redirection is usually cached at the browser level.

-If you are on a Personal Plan and higher, you can activate an SSL encryption on your custom domain.
+If you are on a Legacy (pre-2019) Personal Plan and higher, you can activate SSL encryption on your custom domain.
 Note that all apps hosted on a bubbleapps.io subdomain also offer SSL support on all plans.